juuso-oskari/Advanced-Probabilistic-Methods/README.md

 # Advanced-Probabilistic-Methods
-My implementations of advanced probabilistic methods teached at course CS-E4820 at Aalto University
+My implementations of advanced probabilistic methods taught at course CS-E4820 at Aalto University